 What are whole food supplements?

-Whole food supplements, or glandular therapies, are supplements made from glands, organs or tissues from healthy animals.
+Whole food supplements, or glandular therapies, are supplements made from the glands, organs, or tissues of healthy animals.
 These supplements may be administered as whole fresh tissue or as tissue extracts.
 The purpose of supplementation is either to maintain the health of the corresponding tissue or organ, or to help improve the function of that organ in the patient.

 "Laboratory studies have documented a more rapid uptake of tagged cells or their components by traumatized organs..."